-Alcohol withdrawal can be very uncomfortable for patients.
-In rare cases, withdrawal from alcohol can lead to life-threatening complications that require emergency medical interventions.
-Symptoms of alcohol withdrawal include anxiety, sweating, tremors, increased heart rate, increased blood pressure, dehydration, insomnia, nausea, vomiting, and diarrhea.
+Other symptoms of alcohol withdrawal include anxiety, sweating, tremors, dehydration, insomnia, nausea, vomiting, and diarrhea.
 In severe cases, the person may experience delirium, hallucinations, extreme agitation, seizures, and severe fluctuations in blood pressure and body temperature.

 Stimulants are drugs like methamphetamine (meth) and cocaine.
 Although their effects are different, the withdrawal syndrome for meth and cocaine is similar.
 Symptoms include depression, agitation, irritability, muscle aches, increased sleeping, and increased appetite.
 Heavy methamphetamine use can give rise to hallucinations and paranoia during withdrawal, which may need to be managed with anti-psychotic medications.